RedisGears/RedisGears/docs/databse_triggers.md

 ## Advance Usage

-For most usecases, `register_notifications_consumer` API is enough.
-But there are some usecases where you might need a better garentees on when the trigger will be fired.
+For most use cases, `register_notifications_consumer` API is enough.
+But there are some use cases where you might need a better guaranteed on when the trigger will be fired.
 Lets look at the following example:

 ```js
 #!js api_version=1.0 name=lib